sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 ## Adding Behavior to the Field [](id=adding-behavior-to-the-field)

 If you want to do more than simply provide a text input field, define the behavior in the `time_field.js` file.
-To add an AlloyUI timepicker, first specify that your component requires the `aui-timepicker` in the `requires...`
+To add an AlloyUI time picker, first specify that your component requires the `aui-timepicker` in the `requires...`
 block: